Benefits of a Master's Degree in Forensic Science from Arcadia

 Provides a strong scientific foundation to pursue doctoral studies

-Active research programs in various forensic science disciplines
+Active research projects in various forensic science disciplines

 A Growing Profession